stephancb/BitUtils.jl/README.md

 # BitUtils.jl

 BitUtils.jl provides convenience functions for extracting and manipulating single bits of integer variables.
-The MSB is bit nr 0.
+The LSB is bit nr 0.
 For completeness also bitvectors are supported.
 In this case bit nr 0 is the last bit, indexed by `...[end]`.
 I.e., after applying functions of `BitUtils.jl`, `bitstring(a)` returns the same string regardless whether `a` is an integer variable or a bitvector.